surifirstpin/biplus_documentation/docs/AdminPrivileges.md

 ## Users

-- Admin has privilege to create, edit and delete the users. below are they steps provide
+ Admin has privilege to create, edit and delete the users.
+Below are the steps provided to create a user;

  > **Navigation : Settings → Use →  Add Users.**

 - **Email** Enter email id for the user.

-- **Password** Enter a password to access.
+- **Password** Enter password to access.

 - **FirstName** Enter first-name of the user.